Blue Farm Wines

 Mission Revealed

 Blue Farm’s several Pinot Noirs reveal Moller-Racke’s mission most fully.
-Her wines are based on rigorous farming of vineyards specifically chosen for their combination of terroir (soil, climate, and other conditions) and clones (variants of Pinot Noir).
+Her wines are based on rigorous farming of vineyards chosen for their combination of terroir (soil, climate, and other conditions) and clones (variants of Pinot Noir).
 “Site determines quality, clone offers personality,” read one wine’s tasting notes.
-A particular vintage’s weather is another key element.
+Weather is another key element of a particular vintage.

 Estate Pinots